SaiManojBotchu/sample/README.md

 ### Dont forget to give a star if you like this project 😅😊

 > **Note**: This repository is still under development and I will continue to add more features to it!🙃
-## Note
----
-This repository is still under development and I will continue to add more features to it.

 ## Preview 📷